 25 virology terms to help you understand outbreaks, from the common cold to COVID-19

 Stacker consulted encyclopedias and public health websites to compile a list of 25 virology terms.
 These terms help build background knowledge on what viruses are, how contagious they are, how they work in living cells, how they spread, and how they affect humans.
 These definitions illustrate the difference between the common cold and the COVID-19 virus and why COVID-19 is so deadly.
-The terms also help show why self-isolation and quarantine—as well as social distancing—are critical now, as these will help “flatten the curve” to prevent an exponential rise in COVID-19 cases and deaths.
-The gallery will also highlight terms such as capsid, R0, and zoonosis that are increasingly used in news stories.
+The terms also help show why self-isolation and quarantine—as well as social distancing—are critical, as these practices help “flatten the curve” and prevent an exponential rise in COVID-19 cases and deaths.
+This story will also highlight terms such as capsid, R0, and zoonosis that are increasingly used in news stories.

 Keep reading for fast lessons in droplet spread, community transmission, quarantine, and many more COVID-19-related terms.